gaopengcuhk/Unofficial-Pix2Seq/README.md

 # Step 3
 Add tricks proposed in Pix2SEQ like droplayer, bounding box augmentation, multiple crop augmentation and so on.
 ## To be released at 10th, Oct
-We add sequence augmentation, token dropout, warmup, linear learning rate decay, drop layer and instance Repetition .
+We add sequence augmentation, token dropout, warmup, linear learning rate decay, drop layer and instance Repetition.
+We observer signifcnat improvement over original version.
+We follow the original schedule to train the model.
+We expect the training can be finished with 10 days on 1333 resolution with 300 epoches training.

 # Contributor
 Peng Gao, Jingqiu Zhou